Introduction: The Fen Thebaid

 St Guthlac and Crowland

 St Guthlac (673-714) was the English St Antony the Great and lived as a Desert Father in the Fens.
 He has a detailed life, written soon after he reposed by a monk Felix.
 He was the son of a noble of the English Kingdom of Mercia (The Midlands) and as a young man fought in the Mercian army.
 Aged 24, he then became a monk at Repton in Derbyshire in the East Midlands.
-Two years later he sought to live the life of a hermit, and comforted by St Bartholomew, in 699 he moved out to the island of Crowland (meaning the hump land) just over the border from Cambridgeshire in Lincolnshire.
+Two years later he sought to live the life of a hermit, and comforted by St Bartholomew, in 699 he moved out to the island of Crowland (meaning the hump land, as it is on a dry area and earlier known as Croiland and Croyland) just over the border from Cambridgeshire in Lincolnshire.
 This was to become the second great centre of Fen holiness after Ely.
 Guthlac built a small chapel and cells on the site of a plundered barrow on the island and lived there until his repose on 11 April 714.
+Timbers are preserved in the present Crowland Abbey and some say that these were part of the cell in which St Guthlac lived.
+His relics could be buried in this area.
 Felix, writing within living memory of Guthlac, described his hermit’s life: